d-krupke/cpsat-primer/README.md

 **Key Benefits:**

-- **Incremental Model Building**: The class structure allows for the dynamic addition of constraints and objectives, enabling users to modify the model iteratively without rebuilding it from scratch.
-- **Re-solving**: The class structure supports multiple invocations of the `solve` method, enabling users to refine the solution iteratively by modifying constraints and re-solving the problem seamlessly.
-You can also use this to try to solve the model again with modified solver parameters, such as a longer time limit or a stricter optimality tolerance.
+- **Incremental Model Building and Re-solving**: The class structure not only facilitates incremental additions of constraints for iterative model modifications without starting from scratch but also supports multiple invocations of the `solve` method.
+This allows for iterative refinement of the solution by adjusting constraints or solver parameters such as time limits and optimality tolerance.
-- **Access to Model and Solver**: The class provides direct access to the model and solver, allowing users to interact with them directly for more advanced operations or debugging purposes.
-The function-based approach did not expose these elements, limiting the flexibility of the solution.
+- **Direct Model and Solver Access**: Provides direct access to the model and solver, enhancing flexibility for advanced operations and debugging, a capability not exposed in the function-based approach.

 ### Variable Containers